codeoverflow-org/nodecg-io-docs/docs/samples/midi-input.md

     }
     ```

-    After entering it, click save. **Note:** A script is provided to list all
+    After entering it, click save.
+    **Note:** A script is provided to list all inputs and outputs.
+It can be run
-    inputs and outputs.
-It can be run from the sample directory
+    from the sample directory `samples/midi-input` using the command
-    `samples/midi-input` using the command `npm run list`.
-The devices should be
+    `npm run list`.
+The devices should be listed with their device names and
-    listed with their device names and some other stuff.
-Under Linux this looks
+    some other stuff.
-    for example like this:
+    Under Linux this looks for example like this:

     ```
     nanoKONTROL2:nanoKONTROL2 MIDI 1 28:0
     ```

-3. Set the created midi-input service instance to the service dependency of the
+3. Set the sample's (`midi-input`) dependency to be the newly created service
-   midi-input sample bundle.

-    Select the midi-input bundle and the midi-input service in the left bottom
-    menu.
-Then select the service instance that should be used by the midi-input
-    bundle (in this case the name of the previously created midi-input
-    instance).
+   instance (of type `midi-input`).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and all midi messages that are
     sent by the device that is configured.